con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	60c shes pa srid 'phyung] VM; shes pas sri 'byung monlam
 >> 	chos las byung ba] VM; chos las 'byung ba monlam

-Progenitor of all awakened ones,
+The great progenitor of all the buddhas,
 The best and foremost offspring of the buddhas,
-Rising up from the world through his insight,
+Arising from the world that is his insight,
-Sourceless, dharma source, ending existence, (60)
+The sourceless, Dharma source, existence ending, (60)

 * Davidson, the ancient translation, and VM read ayoni in 60c.
 VV and D clearly *yoni*.
 The two are indistinguishable in Sanskrit manuscripts.
-* The ancient translation evidently treats *prajñābhavodbhava* as a *bahuvrīhi* ('he whose source is dharma'), while VV and the Kangyur translation take the word as a *tatpuruṣa*.
+* The ancient translation evidently treats *dharmayonir* as a *bahuvrīhi* ('he whose source is dharma'), while VV and the Kangyur translation take the word as a *tatpuruṣa*.
 The ancient translation comes across as self-contradictory: he is sourceless yet his source is the dharma.
 In our translation, we avoid dissolving the compound.
 * VM: Rising up from the world through his insight; VV: Rising from the world that is insight (i.e. 5 pure skandhas)